 Sacrament of Reconciliation

-Reconciliation services take place during the season of Lent.
-The celebration includes readings, prayers and songs and the children are also given time for quiet reflection.
+Reconciliation services take place during the seasons of Advent and Lent.
+The celebration includes readings, prayers and songs and time for quiet reflection.

 Within the classroom setting, liturgies may take the form of celebrations for each topic or may focus on seasonal events.
 Daily prayers are said in each class, in the morning, before and after lunch and at home time.
 These will involve formal and informal prayers with time also given for private prayer.
 Each classroom also has a focal point for prayer.
-This may be a crucifix, a poster or a special book chosen by the teacher and the children.
+This may include a crucifix, a bible, a poster or a special book chosen by the teacher and the children.
 This display changes as the year progresses.
-Children play a vital role in the planning and delivery of collective worship in school.
-With increasing independence, throughout the school, children work in pairs/ small groups to choose their own theme then plan appropriate activities to gather pupils together, select scripture, identify ways for the children to respond to The Word and plan a way to take the message forth.
+Children play a vital role in the planning and delivery of lthe Celebration of the Word in school.
+With increasing independence, across the school, children work in pairs/ small groups to choose their own theme then plan appropriate activities to gather pupils together, select scripture, identify ways for the children to respond to The Word and plan a way to take the message forth.

 Statements to live by